Events

 The lectures are free and open to the public.

-Home for the Holidays Tour 2025 – Coming Soon
+Home for the Holidays Tour – held Annually, the First Saturday in December

 The Home for the Holidays House Tour is the largest activity for Historic Elsah Foundation.
 This tour is the primary fundraiser for all HEF preservation efforts and upcoming talks about Elsah and historic preservation.
 Enjoy a walk through the historic Village of Elsah while touring selected homes beautifully decorated for the holidays.
 Also open are Farley Music Hall, the Elsah Museum, the historic two-room school house, Elsah’s bed and breakfast inns, churches, and the village shops.
 A stroll through Elsah lets us feel the presence of the past, while enjoying the beauty of this picturesque, historic village.
 Join us as we open the holiday season by opening our homes.